Bookends (film): Production

 Bookends is inspired by writer Noam Ash's personal experience of living with his grandparents.
 The film was produced by 5X Media and shot on location in Columbus and New York City.

 The film was produced by Scott Einbinder, Alon Shtruzman, Noam Ash, Warren Ostergard and Henry Russell Bergstein.

-Other cast members include Jared Reinfeldt, Frank Aiello, Jazelle Villanueva, Spencer Belko, Virginia Kirby, and Grant Gabel.
+Release

+The film premiered at the Santa Barbara International Film Festival on February 9, 2026, where it was ranked an audience favorite and won the festival's prestigious Stand Up Award.